-RV vans are beautiful and well worth the money, but the cost to purchase one can range anywhere from $40,000-$125,000 depending on small, large, and fancy you want it to be.
+RV vans are beautiful and well worth the money, but the cost to purchase one can range anywhere from $40,000-$125,000 depending on how small, large, or fancy you want it to be.

-One of the cool things about motor homes is that you can get up and use the bathroom or work on your laptop while someone else it driving.
-But in an RV van, you're out of luck!
+One of the cool things about motor homes is that you can get up and use the bathroom or work on your laptop while someone else is driving.
+But in many RV vans, you’re out of luck!

 Nearly all of the RVs that Bill and I have gone in have been too cramped for us (with the exception of fifth wheels).